Large sample spectral analysis of graph-based multi-manifold clustering: Numerical experiments

 \subsubsection{Orthogonal noise}

-In our theoretical results we assumed data points to lie exactly on top of a set of the form $\M= \M_1 \cup \dots \cup \M_K$.
+In our theoretical results, we assumed data points to lie exactly on top of a set of the form $\M= \M_1 \cup \dots \cup \M_K$.
 However, a natural question is whether spectral clustering with the similarity graph constructed with the path algorithm continues to perform well when orthogonal noise is added to the data.
-In Figures \ref{fig: 3 lines with perturbation} and \ref{fig: 3 lines with large perturbation} we show two examples of data sets that have been contaminated by orthogonal noise.
-In both cases the multi-manifold structure is readily apparent: three intersecting lines at a single point.
-However, in the setting depicted in Figure \ref{fig: 3 lines with large perturbation}, where the noise level is larger, we see that the path algorithm does not recover the multi-manifold structure correctly.
+Figures \ref{fig: 3 lines with perturbation} and \ref{fig: 3 lines with large perturbation} show two examples of data sets contaminated by orthogonal noise.
+In both cases, the multi-manifold structure is readily apparent: three intersecting lines at a single point.
+However, in the setting depicted in Figure \ref{fig: 3 lines with large perturbation}, where the noise level is large, we see that the path algorithm does not recover the multi-manifold structure correctly.
 This suggests that the path algorithm is quite sensitive to noise. \blue For these experiments we have used the NN version of our algorithm.\nc

-We can use the number of connection to see how the noise affects the algorithm.
-In Figure \ref{fig: 3 lines with large perturbation}, where we exhibit the clean data, the total number of connections between data points is 579208, while the number of wrong connections is 1126.
-When noise is added, the number of total connections is 193426, while the number of wrong connections is 5414.
-That is, in general we expect noise to worsen both inner and outer connectivities.
+We can use the number of connections to see how much the noise affects the algorithm.
+For example, in Figure \ref{fig: 3 lines with large perturbation}, where we exhibit the clean data, the total number of connections between data points is 579208, while the number of faulty connections is 1126.
+When noise is added, the number of total connections is 193426, while the number of faulty connections is 5414.
+That is, in general, we expect noise to worsen both inner and outer connectivities.

-A potential remedy for this is to pre-process the data set by running a denoiser.
-However, some naive denoising methods including the centering method or projected PCA do not seem to make the MMC problem significantly better.
+A potential remedy is to pre-process the data set by running a denoiser.
+However, some naive denoising methods, including the centering method or projected PCA, do not improve the performance.
 In Figure \ref{fig: 3 lines after naive denoising} we illustrate the outcome of spectral clustering on an annular proximity graph with angle constraints on the denoised data set.
-Specifically, using the centering method, the total number of connections was 215260, and the number of wrong connections was 5418.
-For the projected PCA method, the total number of connections was 271498, and the number of wrong connections 6956.
+Specifically, using the centering method, the total number of connections was 215260, and the number of faulty connections was 5418.
+For the projected PCA method, the total number of connections is 271498, and the number of faulty connections is 6956.
 Roughly speaking, these methods can improve the inner connectivity while worsening the outer connectivity.
 How to implement a good denoising strategy in the MMC setting is an interesting direction to explore.